ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * _test_Something_: `-foo`
 * _test_Main_: `-foo -🏴‍☠️`
 * _test_Model_: `-foo -Wall -🏴‍☠️`
+* _test_CommsSerialModel_: `-foo -Wall -🏴‍☠️ --freak`

 The simple `:flags` list format remains available for the `:test` context.
-The YAML blurb below is equivalent to the wildcard matcher above.
+The YAML blurb below is equivalent to the plain wildcard matcher above.
 Of course, this format is limited in that it applies flags to all C files for all test executables.

 ```yaml